RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 ...

 ```
 The residues flanking the deletions on both sides (residue numbers 99,100,109,110) must be made mobile so that the backbone can rearrange and close the gap.
-For your case, you may need to change the Now run
+For your case, you may need to change the number of flanking residues whose backbone is mobile.
+Now run

     $> <path_to_Rosetta_directory>/main/source/bin/remodel.linuxgccrelease @flag_deletion